Looking Closely at the Growth Curve for AMN Healthcare Services Inc. (AMN)

 AMN’s Market Performance

-AMN stocks went down by -8.67% for the week, with a monthly drop of -10.33% and a quarterly performance of -13.68%, while its annual performance rate touched 28.21%.
-The volatility ratio for the week stands at 4.12% while the volatility levels for the past 30 days are set at 4.69% for AMN Healthcare Services Inc..
-The simple moving average for the period of the last 20 days is -4.43% for AMN stocks with a simple moving average of -8.05% for the last 200 days.
+AMN stocks went up by 2.51% for the week, with a monthly jump of 8.28% and a quarterly performance of -9.93%, while its annual performance rate touched 41.29%.
+The volatility ratio for the week stands at 4.43% while the volatility levels for the past 30 days are set at 4.43% for AMN Healthcare Services Inc..
+The simple moving average for the period of the last 20 days is 4.36% for AMN stocks with a simple moving average of -0.04% for the last 200 days.

 Analysts’ Opinion of AMN